 Our staff is committed to providing exceptional, quality treatment to adolescents suffering with severe mental health issues.
 Our depression treatment program includes a range of therapies, activities, and seminars that teach important life skills and coping mechanisms; helping troubled youth begin a new chapter of their lives.
 Our residential programs include resources and individual counseling for psychological, behavioral, and emotional issues.
 We help adolescents who are struggling to cope with depression, major depressive disorder, bipolar disorder, social anxiety, and also avoidance of social interactions.

-There are various misunderstandings about what depression within the teenage community is, about what is normal adolescent behavior, and about what is safe emotional disruption.
-It can be difficult to tell if your loved one is experiencing normal mood fluctuations or has depression that needs to be treated as soon as possible.
-Identifying signals that serve as so-called “red flags” is important when it comes to deciding whether your child will benefit from our residential rehab services.
-Ask yourself if your teen is experiencing any of the following symptoms:
+There are various misunderstandings about what depression within the teenage community is.
+Is it just normal adolescent behavior and safe emotional disruption?
+Or something more serious?
+It can be difficult to tell if your loved one is experiencing normal mood fluctuations or depression that needs to be treated as soon as possible.
+Identifying signals that serve as “red flags” is important.
+Especially when it comes to deciding whether your child will benefit from our residential rehab services.
+Ask yourself if your teen is experiencing any of the following symptoms of depression:

-– An angry mood that results in irritable outburst.
-It is normal for a teen’s mood to fluctuate, as they are experiencing new hormones and life events, but things like being hostile or frustrated easily can be signs that something more is wrong.
+– An angry mood that results in irritable outbursts.
+It is normal for a teen’s mood to fluctuate as they are experiencing new hormones and life events.
+But things like being hostile or becoming frustrated easily can be signs that something is wrong.

-– Depressed teenagers may claim to suffer from random physical ailments like headaches and stomach aches that have no medical origin.
+– Depressed teenagers may claim to suffer from random physical ailments.
+This includes headaches and stomach aches that have no medical origin.
 These physical manifestations of depression can be a sign that your adolescent is struggling.

-– If your loved one changes his or her social group or wants to be less social than they are normally, that could be a sign that they are suffering from depression.
+– If your loved one changes his or her social group, or wants to be less social than they normally are, could be a sign that they are suffering from depression.
 Teens may pull away from their parents, old friends, or activities they used to love.

-These can all be signs that your adolescent needs to seek professional help.
-If you suspect that your teen is dealing with severe depression – or has been diagnosed with depression, it is critical that you intervene and seek help right away.
+These can all be warning signs that your adolescent needs to seek professional help.
+If you suspect your teen is dealing with severe depression, or has been diagnosed with depression, it is critical to intervene and seek help right away.

 Learn more about the Polaris difference and reach out to our Admissions department.
-Our professional team will assess your child’s needs & condition to determine the best treatment path for them.
+Our mental health professionals will assess your child’s needs & condition to determine the best treatment path for them.
 The work done now can benefit your child for a lifetime.
 Help a loved one get back on track to a healthy, successful life.
 Call today.